metzzo/Awesome/doc/language/language.md

  * function -> function: Whenever the value of the left operand is called and the execution is ended, the function on the right operand is called with the parameter being the return type of the left operand.
 You can combine this with yield

 #### Threading
 Proper multithreading support is something JavaScript lacks and is more than ever needed.
-Awesome seeks to solve this problem by introducing the { } expression.
+Awesome seeks to solve this problem by introducing the "task" expression: task () -> ACTION

 The simplest form of threaded brackets is the following:
 ```
-var thread =  {
-                (input) -> veryLongTask()
+var thread =  task (input) -> veryLongTask()
-              };
 thread(10)

 ```